jsmith5s/PATCHNOTE/README.md

 # PATCHNOTE
-PATCHWORK, a video game final java project to demonstrate understanding of the required learning objectives.
+PATCHNOTE, a video game final java project to demonstrate understanding of the required learning objectives.
 Stay a while, make some friends, and explore this great wide wacky world.